AndreansxTech/pirate-cipher/README.md

 # Pirate Cipher - P2P Encrypted Chat

+## You can test it by opening two browser windows and connecting to the same room !

 A secure, peer-to-peer encrypted chat application that works directly in the browser with no server required.
 Features end-to-end encryption, file sharing, and a beautiful glassmorphism UI design.

 ## Preview video